-OPEN TO: 10, 11, 12 Full Year Course PREREQUISITE: Drawing 1 or Visual Communications
+OPEN TO: 10, 11, 12Full Year CoursePREREQUISITE: Drawing 1 or Visual CommunicationsCROSS CREDIT: Fine ArtsCollege credit may be available for this course.

 This year long course (two semesters) combines the design skills of the artist with the technical production skills of the graphic designer to originate and produce graphic design.
 Students will utilize a combination of studio and computer generated design, culminating in a student portfolio.
 The course revolves around post-secondary and industry standard format.
 Individual student material costs may be applicable to this course.